 4. DPO and Architecture Attestation

-Disclaimer: This diagnostic generates a structural baseline for an Article 4a exemption protocol.
-It does not constitute binding legal advice.
-Consult licensed EU privacy counsel before processing Special Category Data.
+Disclaimer: This diagnostic generates a structural baseline for Article 10(5) bias-testing safeguards and tracks proposed Article 4a as a provisional-agreement change.
+It does not constitute legal advice.
+Consult qualified EU privacy counsel before processing special category data.